antarasudhir/antarasudhir/README.md

 - 👋 Hi, I’m @antarasudhir
-- 👀 I’m interested in pursuing a career in Data Engineering and Analysis
+- 👀 I’m interested in pursuing a career in Data Analytics/Business Analytics
 - 🌱 I’m currently a Software Engineer Trainee at iLink Digital
 - 💞️ I’m looking to collaborate on Python projects to gain more experience
 - 📫 How to reach me: @antara.sudhir@gmail.com